guzzle/guzzle/docs/clients.rst

 proxy
 -----

-Pass a string to specify an HTTP proxy.
+:Summary: Pass a string to specify an HTTP proxy, or an array to specify
+    different proxies for different protocols.
+:Types:
+    - string
+    - array
+:Default: None

+Pass a string to specify a proxy for all protocols.

 .. code-block:: php